-There are also thousands of readily available character designs to choose from, which is particularly handy if there is no budget to create custom characters.
+There are also thousands of readily available 2D character designs to choose from, which is particularly handy if there is no budget to create custom characters.

 The rigging process was always a tedious yet necessary evil within AE etc. But Cartoon Animator makes it so much quicker.

 Being able to jump between Photoshop and CTA in order to adjust characters to your liking is a breeze.
 Being able to export with transparent backgrounds in order to finish the work inside of AE helps tremendously.
 If the client says they want to completely change the character type last minute… EASY!
-Cartoon Animator has become our go to 2D character animation tool.
+Cartoon Animator has become our go to 2D animation software.

 Q: Could you share with us what projects have you most recently been working on?

 At any one-time Stada Media is always working on a range of Live Action videos, Live Stream events, 3D visualisation work, Graphic Design projects and Motion Design.